Interesting facts and ideas for your own excursion in the Gulf of Naples

 steeply.
 One can plan half an hour for it.
 The entrance is only possible for a "fee" of 5 Euro.
 At the top the path leads half around the crater opening.
 At the end, there is a little house in

 which souvenirs and snacks are offered.
 It is not allowed to descend into the crater itself.
-Vesuvius can be reached by rental car (via the A3, exit Torre del Greco or Ercolano possible, from
+Vesuvius can be reached by rental car* (via the A3, exit Torre del Greco or Ercolano

-costs 15.00 Euro per person.
+one direction and costs 15.00 Euro per person.
 Round trip included.
 The last return trip from Vesuvius to Naples is at 14:00 hrs.
 On weekends Vesuvius is particularly busy.

 Pompeii, which was buried in 79 AD by the eruption of Vesuvius, can also be reached by the regional train Circumvesuviana in the direction of Sorrento.
 It departs from the basement of Naples' main railway station in Piazza Garibaldi, and takes about 40 minutes for the one-way journey.
 Admission costs 13 euros, concessions 7.50 euros.
 From Piazza Anfiteatro, in Pompeii, you can take the bus of the Pompei-Vesuvio line (EAV) up to Vesuvius.
 It takes about 55 minutes for one direction.
 A return ticket costs 10 euros and is available at the station and in Piazza Anfiteatro.